Dallas Probation Violation Hearings Attorney

 Solid Defense for Those Facing Probation Revocation

 Adhering to the terms of your probation can be challenging.
 Sadly, the Texas criminal justice system takes an aggressive stance on punishing probation violations.
 Probation violations can result in heavy fines or even being sent back to prison to face your original sentence.
-It is in your best interest to hire an experienced criminal defense lawyer who has the necessary skills and tools to fight your charges and protect your freedom.
+It is in your best interest to hire an experienced Dallas probation violation lawyer who has the necessary skills and tools to fight your charges and protect your freedom.

 At the Law Offices of Robert Gregg, our goal is to handle all the stress and worry that comes with a criminal case so you don’t have to.
 We can guide you through the entire legal process and may be able to reduce or even completely dismiss the charges.